High Speed Milling Tool Strategies For Success

-There are as many opinions of high speed milling with small milling tools and their proper use in the manufacturing industry as there are nuts and bolts.
+There are as many opinions of high speed milling tool strategies with small milling tools in the manufacturing industry as there are nuts and bolts.
 The benefit of high speed milling is that it allows for lower cutting loads and chip rates producing better surface finishes.
 In our world of high speed, high tolerance, high production machining there is a marrying of many points to create a perfect part.
 At DATRON we promote a strategy of the proper DATRON Machine configuration, material holding and cutting tools with optimized speed and feeds to define this strategy.

 5 Must Haves for Success in High Speed Milling:

 - Rigid and vibration free X, Y and Z axis

 - Rigid, full support, vibration free work holding.

 - Vibration free tooling

 - Optimized program using proper feeds and speeds

 This discussion will concern the fourth item, tooling.

 For discussion we will assume the other four points above have been met (vibration free speed/frequency spindle, vibration free X Y and Z axis, rigid full support vibration free work holding, optimized program) so let’s discuss High Speed Milling Tool Strategies.

 High speed steel or carbide?
 We can all agree that vibration is a killer and more so in high speed milling.
 The operation at higher speeds and feeds to meet production, cost perimeters and to achieve the best finish dictates the most rigid and vibration-free tooling.
 There is the potential of flex with high speed steel tooling and vibration at high speed rates.
 So, the need for rigid tooling leans toward carbide … high-quality, solid, micro-grain carbide tooling.